Resource Marginal Problems

 \section{Introduction}

-In quantum information theory, a question that has drawn wide interest is to determine if a given set of density matrices are compatible, i.e., whether there exists some global state(s) that gives this collection of density matrices as its marginals.
+In quantum information theory, a question that has drawn wide interest is determining if a given set of density matrices is compatible, i.e., whether some global state gives this collection of density matrices as its marginals.
 Such problems are known collectively as {\em marginal problems}~\cite{Higuchi2003,Bravyi2004,Klyachko-Review,Schilling-Thesis} for quantum states.
 Originally, they were motivated by the computation of the ground states of 2-body, usually local, Hamiltonians.
-This gives the well-known $2$-body $N$-representability problem, which asks whether the given $2$-body states can be the marginals of a single $N$-body state (see, e.g., Refs~\cite{Klyachko-Review,bookchapter}).
-A more refined version of such problems, which further demands that the global state is entangled, was comprehensively discussed in the recent work of Ref.~\cite{Navascues2021} (see also~\cite{Toth2007,Navascues2017}).
+This gives the well-known $2$-body $N$-representability problem, which asks whether the given $2$-body states can be the marginals of a single $N$-body state (see, e.g., Refs.~\cite{Klyachko-Review,bookchapter}).
+A more refined version of such problems, which further demands that the global state is entangled, was comprehensively discussed in the recent work of Ref.~\cite{Navascues2021} (see also Refs.~\cite{Toth2007,Navascues2017}).